YixinYang69/newFedEM/README.md

 This repository is the official implementation of the external evasion attack testbed ([pFedDef](https://arxiv.org/abs/2209.08412)).

 ## Summary:
-Personalized federated learning allows for clients in a distributed system to train a neural network tailored to their unique local data while leveraging information at other clients.
+Personalized federated learning allows for clients in a distributed system to train a neural network tailored to their unique local data while leveraging information from other clients.
 However, clients' models are vulnerable to attacks during both the training and testing phases.
-In this paper we address the issue of adversarial clients crafting evasion attacks at test time to deceive other clients.
-For example, adversaries may aim to deceive spam filters and recommendation systems trained with personalized federated learning for monetary gain.
-The adversarial clients have varying degrees of personalization based on the method of distributed learning, leading to a "grey-box" situation.
-We are the first to characterize the transferability of such internal evasion attacks for different learning methods and analyze the trade-off between model accuracy and robustness depending on the degree of personalization and similarities in client data.
-We introduce a defense mechanism, pFedDef, that performs personalized federated adversarial training while respecting resource limitations at clients that inhibit adversarial training.
-Overall, pFedDef increases relative grey-box adversarial robustness by 60% compared to federated adversarial training and performs well even under limited system resources.
+In this paper, we address the issue of adversarial clients crafting evasion attacks at training time.
+In the context of federated learning, malicious participants may inject poisoned data or model weights into the local training process, aiming to undermine the model's robustness and compromise its accuracy during inference.
+To counter such threats, Federated Adversarial Training (FAT) demonstrated promising results in bolstering model performance and reducing the susceptibility to manipulation.

-The code in this repository has been written to implement the pFedDef algorithm and perform system analysis regarding pFedDef.
-In the context of this repository, pFedDef is equivalent to the FedEM_adv setting.
+The code in this repository has been written to implement evasion attacks at training phase and perform system analysis regarding these attacks.

 ## Requirements